leobut/geocachingUtils/README.md

 #Development [![Build Status](https://travis-ci.org/ControlTheBit/geocachingUtils.svg?branch=master)](https://travis-ci.org/ControlTheBit/geocachingUtils) [![devDependencies Status](https://david-dm.org/ControlTheBit/geocachingUtils/dev-status.svg)](https://david-dm.org/ControlTheBit/geocachingUtils?type=dev) [![Code Climate](https://codeclimate.com/github/ControlTheBit/geocachingUtils/badges/gpa.svg)](https://codeclimate.com/github/ControlTheBit/geocachingUtils)

 ##How to run this extension
 Note: This is only needed if you are working on the extension and want to try something on your local machine.
-If you just want to download and use the extension, get it from here: [Geocaching Utils](https://chrome.google.com/webstore/detail/geocaching-utils/aiddapoflafkbecobkoiakgagaijacaa)
+If you just want to download and use the extension, get it from here: [GeocachingUtils](https://chrome.google.com/webstore/detail/geocaching-utils/aiddapoflafkbecobkoiakgagaijacaa)

 1. Go to the extensions settings page in chrome (Make sure you have enabled the developer mode in chrome)
 2. Click the "Load unpacked extension..." button